vtu-datatools/rrchackathon/README.md

 		<li> UI must include search functions and must display data on a map</li>
 		<li> Allow users to input rental information they are willing to provide</li>
 		<li> Verify provided information with pictographic proof.
 (Photo of reciept or screenshot of e-transfer)</li>
-		<li><strong>BONUS:</strong> Automatically tweet alerts when new online rental postings are more than 4% higher than the price already listed in the database</li>
+		<li><strong>BONUS:</strong> Automatically tweet alerts when new online rental postings are 4% or higher relative to the price already listed in the database for that address.(#vanRE #RealRentControl)</li>
 	</ul>
 </p>
-<p>5) The finished projects should all be open source and as much collaboration as possible is encouraged.</p>
+<p>5) The finished projects should be open source and as much collaboration as possible is encouraged.</p>
 <p>6) Depending on the number of entries recieved and their completeness, a winning project may be chosen as the official Real Rent Control Map for Vancouver and be endorsed by the presenting organizations.</p>

 <h3>Community:</h3>
-<p>Join our <a href="https://discord.gg/Tq6AFCt">Discord</a> server to find other coders that plan to participate.</p>
+<p>Join our <a href="https://discord.gg/Tq6AFCt">Discord</a> server to find and connect with other coders that plan to participate.</p>

 <h3>Suggested Resources:</h3>
 <ul>